Solamente0/bunny-stream-android/bunny-stream-camera-upload/README.md

-# Camera recording and upload using BunnyRecordingView
+# Camera recording and upload using BunnyStreamCameraUpload

 Integrated camera solution that enables recording and direct upload of videos from the device camera.                                                                                                                                                                                                                                     |